 The IICRA represents a joint effort between major industrial and IT players worldwide, reflecting their common vision for product interoperability and simplified development of industrial internet systems.
 The architecture supports use cases in various sectors including energy, healthcare, manufacturing and transportation.

 The IICRA provides the means for developing flexible and interoperable maintenance applications, such as predictive maintenance.
 In particular, it defines connectivity requirements, as well as data representation and distribution requirements.
 The latter requirements can usually be fulfilled based on the integration of the Object Management Group's Data Distribution Service for Real-time Systems (DDS).

-This has given rise to the specification and implementation of IICRA compliant data sharing platforms, such as PrismTech's Vortex Intelligent Data Sharing Platform.
+This has given rise to the specification and implementation of IICRA compliant data sharing platforms.
 The latter is used by system integrators, OEMs, device platform vendors and Cloud service providers to provide integrated internet-of-things solutions for vertical markets such as healthcare, energy, transportation and industrial automation.

 As mentioned earlier, the above list of standards is by no means exhaustive.
 Nevertheless, it provides an indication of the depth and breadth of maintenance-related standards that are currently available.

 The list also presents a set of standards that can substantially support the functionalities of the advanced systems (BigData, IoT).